 You can also use the Basic Uploader to select files or drag and drop them to directly upload, similar to attaching photos to an email.
 The Basic Uploader is perfect for single drawings, smaller sets, or sets contained in a single multi-page PDF.

-This web uploader requires no additional software, but unlike the desktop uploader, it will not recognize links created between separate PDF files.
+This web uploader requires no additional software, and like the desktop uploader, it will recognize links created between separate PDF files.

 Sync from Bluebeam Studio Prime